 VII.
 General Guidelines on Contracts and Biddable Work

-The Administrative Office has developed a relationship with a local printing company to provide printing and mailing services for the Society’s operations.
+The Administrative Office has developed a relationship with a local printing company to provide printing and mailing services for the Society’s operations, if needed.

 If the Society can receive a favorable discount on the purchase of equipment and software through the host institution, the Society takes advantage of this option.
 If such options are not available, the Society seeks competitive pricing on the open market.

-The Society will select a hotel on the basis of the criteria listed below and make every effort to select a unionized property for the annual meeting.
+The Society will select a hotel on the basis of the criteria listed below and makes every effort to select a unionized property.
 It will select a non-union property only if a union property is not available or if the Board of Directors, in consultation with the Executive and Administrative Officers, determines that the selection of a union property severely harms the Society financially and/or undermines its ability to recruit and retain members.